vmv-developer/mytest/README.md

 # mytest
 first test w a repository
-i like :bicycle: :car: and :sailing-boat:
+i like :book: :car: and :boat: